mikek/django-kitchen/README.md

 Configuration description
 -------------

-This is a collections of Chef recipes to set up single host production environment to run a Django site.
+This is a collection of Chef recipes to set up single host production environment to run a Django site.
 Django itself is run in WSGI mode by uWSGI application container controlled by a Supervisor process manager.
-Nginx web server connects to uWSGI unix socket in a project directory.
+Nginx web server connects to uWSGI UNIX socket in a project directory.
 PostgreSQL is used with dedicated user/db for the project.

             Supervisor      --> Memcached